resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 Knowing this, I’ve created a checklist for launching a virtual machine that runs the Drupal server Anna is interested in.

-Which Anna has, by some bizarre and lucky coincidence, stumbled upon.

 # Walk through of a launch